 Matthew Omelagah is the Co-Founder and CEO of Omelagah, Inc. In this role, Mr. Omelagah is responsible for overall company performance including; operations management, business development and company strategy.
-Mr. Omelagah is responsible for 150+ employees providing support services in partnership with six Regional Centers throughout Northern California.
+Mr. Omelagah is responsible for 150+ employees providing services throughout Northern California.

-Mr. Omelagah started his social work career working at Excell Center, a residential treatment program for at-risk youth in Turlock, CA. Excell Center is part of the Aspiranet, a nonprofit 501(c)(3) social services agency providing foster care and adoption services throughout the state of California.
+Mr. Omelagah started his career in human services working at Excell Center, a residential treatment program for at-risk youth in Turlock, CA. Excell Center is part of the Aspiranet, a nonprofit 501(c)(3) social services agency providing foster care and adoption services throughout the state of California.
 As Director of Recreational Activities, Mr. Omelagah was responsible for the overall design and implementation of all recreational programing at the center.

 After graduating from Columbia University School of Social Work, Mr. Omelagah joined Golden Gate Regional Center in San Francisco California where we worked on the closure of Agnews Developmental Center.
 Mr. Omelagah worked on the Community Resource Development Unit.
 The unit’s efforts resulted in the development of 13 new single-family homes in San Mateo County, providing community-based, service-enriched housing for people with developmental disabilities.
 These homes and other community resources enabled the successful transition of 50 people out of an institutional setting into loving caring community environments.

-In 2008, Mr. Omelagah joined Brilliant Corners (formerly West Bay Housing Corporation).
+In 2008, Mr. Omelagah joined Brilliant Corners.
 The mission at Brilliant Corners is to create affordable, community-based supportive housing for underprivileged populations.
 As COO, Matt managed overall company operations and business development strategy.
 Matt initiated program design and implementation of Brilliant Corners’ innovative scattered-site supportive housing programs for various populations, including individuals and families transitioning from homelessness or long-term care.
 Matt managed scattered-site supportive housing programs with the San Francisco Department of Public Health (Housing and Urban Health), the United States Department of Veteran’s Affairs (HUD-VASH), and Los Angeles County Department of Health Services (Housing for Health).
 Matt was part of the initial program design and start-up of The Flexible Housing Subsidy Pool (FHSP).
 This program has housed over 10,000 people in Los Angeles County since program inception.

 Mr. Omelagah received his Masters in Social Work with a specialization in Social Enterprise Administration from Columbia University, School of Social Work and a B.A. in Organizational Communications from California State University, Stanislaus.
-Mr. Omelagah also served as a member of the Dean’s Advisory Council at Columbia University, School of Social Work.
+Mr. Omelagah also served as a member of the Dean’s Advisory Council at Columbia University, School of Social Work from 2012 to 2016.

-As Manager of Administrative Operations, Richard Ng brings 20 years of experience in non-profit management focused on developmental disabilities and youth.
+As Human Resources Manager, Richard Ng brings 25 years of experience in non-profit management focused on developmental disabilities and youth.
 He has found a keen interest and experience in leadership, organizational strategy/ development, and business systems.
 His work has focused on leading teams to support growing organizations going to scale.

 At Omelagah Inc., Rich is responsible for leading the HR, administrative, and technology functions.
 He is focused on working with the leadership team to support growth and evaluate efficient business processes and workflows.
 Rich is passionate about the mission of Omelagah Inc. to support those with developmental disabilities with a forensics background to provide them an opportunity to fully be part of their community.
 Rich is a Bay Area native and a graduate of Cal Poly, San Luis Obispo with a Bachelor’s in Psychology.

-Eldwin is the Regional Manager of Supported Living Services (SLS) in the San Francisco Bay Area.
+Eldwin Chappell is the Regional Manager for Supported Living Services (SLS) in the San Francisco Bay Area.
 In this role, Eldwin oversees SLS programs in Alameda, San Mateo and Santa Clara Counties.
 Eldwin began his career working with people with developmental disabilities in 2003 working at Excell Center, a residential program for boy’s ages 10 through 18.
 Eldwin worked his way up to night shift supervisor where he oversaw seven group homes that collectively housed 50 youth.
 Eldwin was highly involved in teaching/implementing day-to-day living skills and planning recreational activities At Excel.
 In 2009, Eldwin relocated to the San Francisco Bay area where he accepted the position as program supervisor at Partners for Independence (PFI) Day Treatment Program.
 At PFI, Eldwin provided behavioral management and vocational skills training for adults with diverse disabilities including developmental and mental health issues.
 Eldwin’s main focus was to promote independent living skills along with job and community based training.